 Polarity of transmission from the synaptic inputs onto T4

 To gain insight into the possible signs of T4’s inputs, we next sought information on their neurotransmitters.
 Immunolabelling studies have suggested that C3 is GABAergic (Kolodziejczyk et al., 2008) while Mi1 expresses choline acetyltransferase (Hasegawa et al., 2011), suggesting it is cholinergic.
-These transmitter phenotypes are also endorsed by cell-type-specific transcript profiling studies (L Henry, F Davis and S Eddy, personal communication) that reveal GABA, acetylcholine and glutamate as the respective apparent transmitters of Mi4, Tm3 and Mi9.
+Our immunolabeling results using anti-GAD1, anti-ChAT and anti-VGlut confirm these results for C3 and Mi1 and further suggest that GABA, acetylcholine and glutamate are the respective transmitters for Mi4, Tm3 and Mi9 (Figure 4 – Figure Supplement 1).
+These results are also supported by cell-type-specific transcript profiling studies (L Henry, F Davis and S Eddy, personal communication).
 In addition, anti-GAD1 immunolabelling reveals that CT1 and TmY15 appear to use GABA (Figure 4 – Figure Supplement 1).

 These considerations indicate that T4 dendrites receive both excitatory and inhibitory inputs and, together with the EM data, allowed us to examine the distribution of inputs of different predicted signs: the synapses from C3/Mi4/CT1 onto the T4 dendrite base all appear to be GABA-ergic and therefore inhibitory, whereas those from Mi1 and Tm3 along the shaft of the T4 dendrite are putatively cholinergic, and therefore most likely to be excitatory (Figure 4B).
 Mi9’s input at the T4 dendrite tip, putatively glutamatergic, may be either excitatory or inhibitory, depending on receptor expression at this synapse, given that glutamatergic neurotransmission can be inhibitory in Drosophila (Liu and Wilson, 2013; Mauss et al., 2015).
-T4-T4 synapses, also at the dendritic tips, are probably cholinergic (Shinomiya et al., 2014), and thus most likely to be excitatory.
+T4-T4 synapses, also at the dendritic tips, are primarily cholinergic (Mauss et al., 2014; Shinomiya et al., 2014), and thus most likely to be excitatory.

 Candidate neuronal substrate for motion detectors

-We next compared these predictions with the requirements of different models of motion detection.
-Of the synaptic inputs to T4 are anatomically qualified to serve as two channels of a motion detector, several seem to support BL motion detectors (Figure 1B).
+The finding of additional T4 inputs and their synaptic arrangements allows us to compare the predictions from functional studies with the requirements of different models of motion detection.
+Our findings reveal potential substrates for both BL- and HR-type motion detectors.
+A recent imaging study reported that T4 cells indeed use both HR model preferred-direction enhancement and BL model null-direction suppression (Haag et al., 2016).
+Which individual inputs onto T4’s dendrites fulfill the requirements for enhancement and suppression of directional selectivity?
+Of the synaptic inputs to T4 that are anatomically qualified to serve as two channels of a motion detector, several could support BL motion detectors (Figure 1B).
 First, inputs from Mi4, C3 and CT1 onto T4’s dendrite bases, which could form one input channel, are putatively inhibitory and therefore opposite in sign to excitatory input from Mi1 and Tm3 which could form another channel.
-Second, the inhibitory inputs arrive via a di- or trisynaptic pathway from L1, via L5 or Mi1 and others (e.g. L1→L5→Mi4→T4) (Figure 4A; see also Figure 3a in ref 16).
-By contrast, putatively excitatory inputs from Mi1 and Tm3 onto T4’s dendrite shafts are monosynaptic (Figure 4) suggesting a possible time delay between excitatory and inhibitory channels.
-Third, the vectors of physiological direction preference of each T4, as inferred from dendrite orientation, match those measured in a direction from excitatory inputs (dendrite shaft, Mi1/Tm3) to inhibitory inputs (dendrite base, Mi4/C3/CT1) in accordance with a BL motion detector (Figure 4B; cf. Figure 1B).
+Second, the vectors of physiological direction preference of each T4, as inferred from dendrite orientation, match those measured in a direction from excitatory inputs (dendrite shaft, Mi1/Tm3) to inhibitory inputs (dendrite base, Mi4/C3/CT1) in accordance with a BL motion detector (Figure 4B; cf. Figure 1B).
+Third, the inhibitory inputs arrive via a di- or trisynaptic pathway from L1, via L5 or Mi1 and others (e.g. L1→L5→Mi4→T4) (Figure 4A; see also Figure 3a in ref 16).
+By contrast, putatively excitatory inputs from Mi1 and Tm3 onto T4’s dendrite shafts are monosynaptic (Figure 4) suggesting a possible time delay between excitatory and inhibitory channels, but one that would be too short alone to account for the temporal frequency optimum in T4 cells of about 1 Hz (Borst et al., 2010; Behnia et al., 2014).